 Bringing Diabetes Awareness to the Workplace

 November is National Diabetes Awareness month and prevention education is key.
-Give your employees an upper hand by using these education and awareness strategies.
+Give your employees an upper hand by using this education and awareness strategies.

-The number of diabetes cases is at an historical high, with 30 million children and adults already affected and another 86 million diagnosed as pre-diabetic.
-The reason that these numbers are so worrying is because the majority of these new and existing cases are Type 2 diabetes, an entirely preventable form of the illness caused largely by excess sugar intake.
-In addition to the immediate problems caused by consistently high blood sugar, people with diabetes also have a significantly increased risk of developing serious health problems such as heart disease, blindness and kidney failure.
+The number of diabetes cases is at a historic high, with 30 million children and adults already affected and another 86 million diagnosed as pre-diabetic.
+The reason that these numbers are so worrying is that the majority of these new and existing cases are Type 2 diabetes, an entirely preventable form of the illness caused largely by excess sugar intake.
+In addition to the immediate problems caused by consistently high blood sugar, people with diabetes also have a significantly increased risk of developing serious health problems such as heart disease, blindness, and kidney failure.

 - Encourage Physical Activity: Exercising moderately (like brisk walking) for 5 days each week can reduce the risk of developing Type 2 diabetes by 58%.

 - Have a gym near your office?
 Offer a reimbursement on a gym membership for your employees and make sure they actually use it by setting a minimum number of times per week they must go to get reimbursed.

 - Host an office-wide group fitness class or activity, such as Zumba, yoga or walking.
 Take it one step further by making a day of your planned activity and having employees wear their fitness gear to the office so they’re ready to work out at the end of the day.